 Surgical Practices | 40-55 days | Multiple payers per case, higher dollar amounts |

 Your specialty, payer mix, and patient demographics all shape what’s realistic.
 A practice with mostly Medicare patients will have different AR patterns than one serving primarily commercially insured patients.
-The goal isn’t to match some universal number—it’s to understand your baseline and improve from there.
+The goal isn’t to match some universal number—it’s to understand your baseline by payer mix and total accounts, and benchmarks help identify areas for improvement across a healthcare organization.

 Common Causes of High AR Days in Medical Practices

 AR problems usually trace back to breakdowns at one of three points: before the patient visit, during claims processing, or after payment arrives.
-Knowing where your practice struggles helps you focus your energy.
+Knowing where your practice struggles helps you focus your energy, because AR issues often surface in patient accounts and medical accounts over time.
 Inefficient administrative tasks can contribute significantly to AR issues if not properly managed.

 Incomplete Patient Information at Registration

 The front desk sets the tone for everything that follows.
-When staff collect outdated insurance cards, misspell patient names, or skip secondary coverage verification, claims get rejected before a human at the payer ever sees them.
+When staff collect outdated insurance cards, misspell patient names, or skip secondary coverage verification, insurance verification issues can cause claims to be rejected before a human at the payer ever sees them.
 Eligibility issues are a common result of incomplete or inaccurate patient information, leading to preventable claim denials.
-These preventable errors add days or weeks to your collection timeline.
+These preventable errors add days or weeks to your collection timeline, delay co pays collection, and create outstanding payments later.

 Claim Submission Delays and Errors

-Coding mistakes, missing documentation, and slow charge entry stretch the gap between service and payment.
-Submitting claims accurately and promptly is essential to avoid unnecessary delays in reimbursement.
+Coding mistakes, incorrect coding, missing documentation, and slow charge entry stretch the gap between service delivery and payment.
+Submitting claims accurately and promptly after services delivered is essential to avoid unnecessary delays in reimbursement.
 If charges don’t get captured until days after the visit, or if coders lack the clinical documentation they need, claims sit in queues instead of generating revenue.

 Ineffective Denial Management

-Denials that go unworked or miss appeal deadlines represent lost revenue and bloated AR balances.
+Denied claims that go unworked or miss appeal deadlines inflate AR and represent lost revenue.
+Practices should review AR data to identify denial patterns and target collection efforts.
 Unresolved denials can ultimately result in write offs, further impacting the practice’s bottom line.
 Many practices lack a systematic way to categorize denials, identify the root cause, and ensure timely follow-up.
 Money gets left on the table.

 Slow Payment Posting and Reconciliation

-When payments aren’t posted promptly, your AR aging reports become unreliable.
-Staff might chase payments that already arrived while genuinely problematic accounts slip through unnoticed.
+When payments and cash receipts aren’t posted promptly, your AR aging reports become unreliable.
+Staff might chase outstanding invoices that only appear unpaid because posting is delayed while genuinely problematic accounts slip through unnoticed.
 Maintaining an accurate record of pending claims is essential to ensure timely follow-up and resolution.
 Accurate, timely posting gives you the visibility to manage AR effectively.

 Limited Point of Service Collections

 Patient responsibility keeps growing as deductibles and copays increase.
 Practices that don’t collect at the time of service shift these balances to AR, where they’re significantly harder to recover.
-When patients understand their financial responsibility and are given convenient options to pay at the point of service, collection rates improve significantly.
+When patients understand their financial responsibility and are given multiple payment options to pay at the point of service, practices are more likely to secure timely payments through effective communication about balances.
 Collection rates drop dramatically once patients walk out the door.

 Best Practices to Reduce Days in AR for Medical Practices